Frequently Asked Questions

 1. How do I get started?

-For speech, language, voice or cognitive therapy: Attain a physician's order that states "speech therapy to evaluate and treat" from your primary physician (or a neurologist, ENT, etc.).
+For speech, language, voice or cognitive therapy: Message me below or call (630) 473-815.
+Then attain a physician's order that states "speech therapy to evaluate and treat" from your primary physician (or a pediatrician, neurologist, ENT, etc.).

-For voice treatment: Seeing an ENT is a necessary first step in order to determine if there are any problems with the structures in the throat that may be contributing to problems with your voice.
-Seeing an ENT before starting treatment helps ensure that your treatment is as effective as possible.
-After seeing the ENT, you need an order to begin voice therapy, and the ENT can write an order for "speech therapy to evaluate and treat."
+For voice treatment: Message me below or call (630) 473-815.
+Seeing an ENT is a necessary first step in order to determine if there are any problems with the structures in the throat that may be contributing to problems with your voice or your child's voice.
+Seeing an ENT before starting treatment helps ensure that treatment is as effective as possible.
+After seeing the ENT, an order is needed to begin voice therapy, and the ENT can write an order for "speech therapy to evaluate and treat."

-2. Will I be given exercises, assignments, or practice work?
+2. Do you give exercises, assignments, or practice work?

 Yes!
 This is an important part of the process.
-No matter what service you enroll in, whether it's therapy or accent reduction training, you will be given exercises, assignments, and/or practice work to complete during the time in between sessions to maximize your progress!
+No matter what service you or your child enroll in, whether it's therapy or accent reduction training, there will be exercises, assignments, and/or practice work to complete during the time in between sessions to maximize progress!

 3. How soon can I start?

-You will be scheduled as soon as possible!
+As soon as possible!
+Appointments are available.
 Let's get to work!

 4. Do you take insurance?